containedx/First-Game-in-Godot-Engine/README.md

 ```
 I created this project to learn new game engine - Godot, as well as its programming language - gdscript.
 Developing this game let me explore TileMap, animations, UI, signals, saving data and other tools in Godot.
-I love taking care of details and aesthetics of my projects.
+I love taking care of details and aesthetics in my projects.
 ```